GuilleGorines/16S-Qiime-protocol/ASV_protocol.md

 wget -O BIN/fastqc_directories.sh  https://raw.githubusercontent.com/GuilleGorines/16S-Qiime-protocol/main/fastqc_directories.sh
 wget -O BIN/process_table.py https://raw.githubusercontent.com/GuilleGorines/16S-Qiime-protocol/main/process_table.py
 ```
-Once that is done, place your reads inside the `5-RAW` directory, and execute
+Once that is done, place your reads inside the `RAW` directory, and execute

-First step for qiime2 is to import the sequence that will be used.
-A visual file (this is, with  _.qzv_ extension) will be created as well.
+First step for Qiime2 is to import the sequence that will be used.
+A visual file (this is, with  _.qzv_ extension and displayable through `qiime2 tools view` or in https://view.qiime2.org/) will be created as well.

 ```
 mkdir importsequences